realworldocaml/book/book/compiler-frontend/README.md

 [Merlin](https://github.com/def-lkb/merlin), which adds value and module autocompletion, displays inferred types and can build and display errors directly from within your editor.
-There are instructions available on its homepage for configuring Merlin with your favorite editor.
+There are instructions available on its homepage for configuring Merlin with your favorite editor, or its bigger sibling `ocaml-lsp-server` is described earlier in [platform.html](platform.html#using-visual-studio-code.html){data-type=xref}.